what is ledger

 A hardware wallet is a small device that stores your private keys offline.
 Unlike hot wallets (which stay connected to the internet), hardware wallets keep your crypto info isolated.
 This makes them much harder to hack.

-Ledger is one of the most trusted brands in this space.
+It is one of the most trusted brands in this space.
 It’s known for helping people take control of their crypto through cold storage.
 If you want more security and control over your coins, Ledger is worth a look.

 A quick look at Ledger’s background

 Ledger was founded in 2014 by a group of security and cryptocurrency experts.
 The company, based in France, is officially called Ledger SAS.
-Since its launch, Ledger has grown into one of the top hardware wallet providers in the world.
+Since its launch, It has grown into one of the top hardware wallet providers in the world.

-They started with the Ledger Nano S, which became a go-to for everyday users.
+They started with the Nano S, which became a go-to for everyday users.
 Over time, they introduced newer models like the Nano X and Ledger Stax, each adding more features and better usability.

 Ledger isn’t just making wallets ,they’re also big on pushing for better blockchain security and encouraging people to own their crypto keys.